kabiiQ/FBK/README.md

 # Features
 FBK is a general-purpose bot with a focus on **utility commands** and **service integration**.

-We try to cover a wide range of functionality with the bot, so not all commands will be listed here.
+We try to cover a wide range of functionality with the bot, so not all features will be described here.
+A raw [command list](https://github.com/kabiiQ/FBK/wiki/Command-List) is available.
 **Features include, and are not limited to:**

 - [Music Player](https://github.com/kabiiQ/FBK/wiki/Music-Player)